-Many people with ostomies experience peristomal skin issues and accept them as a normal aspect of having a stoma3.
-Achieving a good fit around the stoma and preventing leakage as a means of mitigating skin irritation may not be enough to keep the peristomal skin healthy.
+Many people with ostomies experience peristomal skin issues and accept them as a normal aspect of having a stoma.3 Achieving a good fit around the stoma and preventing leakage as a means of mitigating skin irritation may not be enough to keep the peristomal skin healthy.
 The formulation of a skin barrier also has an impact on the health of the peristomal skin.
-Finding the right combination of skin barrier formulation, and skin barrier fit is essential to maintaining a healthy peristomal skin environment.
+Finding the right combination of skin barrier formulation to support skin health, and a secure skin barrier fit is essential to maintaining a healthy peristomal skin environment.